ortus-docs/contentbox-docs/developing/globals.md

 - `cb.getCurrentCommentsCount()`: Returns the count of published comments for the current entry
 - `cb.getCurrentRelatedContent()`: Returns an array of content related to the active post or entry
 - `cb.getCurrentCustomFields()`: Returns a structure of custom fields for the active post or entry
-- `cb.getCustomField( string fieldName )`: Returns the value of a custom field for the active post or entry
+- `cb.getCustomField( string fieldName, any defaultValue )`: Returns the value of a custom field for the active post or entry

 Path and URL Utility Methods